Golhun/Golhun/README.md

 ## 📝 About Me
-I'm a [Software engineer] based in [Accra, Ghana].
-I love working on [solving relevant problems] and exploring new technologies.
+I'm a Software engineer based in Accra, Ghana.
+I love working on solving relevant problems and exploring new technologies.

 ---